Lazy Keto Diet 2023: What Is It, Benefits & Meal Plan Examples

 lazy keto diet

-Nuts and seeds are an excellent source of protein and dietary fat, which are encouraged in a lazy keto diet.
+Nuts and seeds are an excellent source of protein and dietary fat, which are encouraged in keto macros.
+Photo: Shutterstock

-Eating a lazy keto diet doesn’t mean you have to sacrifice health or taste.
-Here are foods to include on a lazy keto diet:
+Eating a keto diet type lazy doesn’t mean you have to sacrifice health or taste.
+Here are foods to include on a traditional ketogenic diet:

 • Nuts: walnuts, almonds, pistachios, pine nuts, Brazil nuts, cashews, etc.